yummyfunnybunny/devmountain-uPlow/README.md

 ## Features:

-- signup and login
-- get, create, update, delete properties
-- get, create, update, delete jobs
-- workers => request to service a customers jobs
-- customers => request service from workers
-- Workers => accept or decline service offers from customers
-- customers => accept or decline service offers from workers

-To Do List

-==== FEATURES ====

-- weather API alerts
-- file uploads into the DB
+- authentication includes sign-up, logg-in, logout, editing and deleting accounts. includes password hashing with bcrypt.
+- signup as one of two roles: customer or worker
+- create properties and jobs associated with your account. includes uploading your own photos for your properties and jobs.
+- use the interactive map to either search for workers (as a customer) or search for jobs (as a worker) and make requests to get jobs serviced
+- stay updated on your jobs with automatic alert system that lets you know when things change regarding your jobs

+## Future Considerations

+New Features:

-- pricing and payment system
+- pricing and payment system with stripe
 - counter offers
 - service jobs, verify service, create service
 - service history
-- dashboard home -> helpful widgets
-- Home-page testimonials -> carousel
+- help page

+Styling:

+- migrate to Sass
-- contact-page -> mapbox with HQ location, contact info,
+- contact-page -> mapbox with HQ location
-- FAQ page -> accordian
-- Sass for styling
-- bcrypt + json webtokens
 - jobs multiple pictures carousel

-==== ISSUES ====
+- loading spinner when map is loading

-- fix issue with stacked nodes on the mapbox
+- style the mapbox map
-- fix DashMyJobs not refreshing/updating after unsubscribing a worker (user perspective)
+- responsive to all screen sizes

+Weather:

+- save weather data to reduce fetches to weatherAPI
-- alerts need date/time they were created
+- weather alerts
-- add timestamps to properties and jobs and add SORTBY when fetching

-==== ERROR HANDLING ====

-==== FORM VALIDATION ====
+form validation:

 - remove extra white space
 - lowercase everything but first letters of words
 - format phone numbers (dashes, numbers only)

-==== NORMALIZATION, NAME CHANGES, condensing code ====
+Condensing, normalizing, cohesion:

 - RENAME: customer rejects/accepts/counters worker offer (modalType, modal submit function, endpoint, controller function)
 - RENAME: worker rejects/accepts/counters customer offer (modalType, modal submit function, endpoint, controller function)